sygmaprotocol/sygma-widget/README.md

 # Sygma Widget UI

+The Sygma Widget is a customizable frontend that leverages the `Sygma protocol` and can be integrated into any Dapp that uses either React or Lit as a framework.
+More information can be found in our [docs](https://docs.buildwithsygma.com/)

 This repository is divided into two packages.
 The [Widget](./packages/widget/) package is a Lit based webapp that allows you to have a widget for the `Sygma` protocol project as `web component`.
 The [React](./packages/react/) package is a wrapper around the Lit Widget that allows developers to use this application inside react projects.

 ## Quick setup